Path2usa will load in a few secondscontinue to Path2usa

 3. Providing incorrect or insufficient information

-Completing all forms accurately and being fully prepared with all requirements, documentation, and forms of verification can help expedite the process.
+Completing all forms accurately and being fully prepared with all requirements, required documentation, and forms of verification can help expedite the process.
 Having unverifiable or inaccurate information can lead to visa denials or prolonged and redundant processing.
 Don't let a small oversight lead to delays in obtaining your visa.

 4. Being overly confident during the interview